-Pandemics, epidemics or disease outbreaks, such as the novel coronavirus (COVID-19 virus), have disrupted and are continuing to disrupt our business and the business of our founding members and network affiliates, which has and could continue to materially affect our operations and results of operations.
+Pandemics, epidemics or disease outbreaks, such as the novel coronavirus (COVID-19 virus), have disrupted and are continuing to disrupt our business and the business of our founding members and network affiliates, which has and could continue to materially affect our operations, liquidity and results of operations.

 Pandemics or disease outbreaks such as the novel coronavirus (COVID-19 virus) have and are continuing to disrupt our business and the business of our founding member and network affiliates' theaters.
-Following the World Health Organization's declaration of the COVID-19 virus as a pandemic, the United States' government and other state and local governments issued precautionary restrictions on travel, public gatherings and other events.
-In response to these restrictions, each of our founding members announced that their theaters would be temporarily closed to address this pandemic and by the beginning of April all of our network affiliate's theaters had also temporarily closed.
-As of June 25, 2020, almost all of the theaters within our network remained close and we were unable to advertise in the theaters that opened.
-Certain of our founding members have announced that they do not expect to open the majority of their theaters until later in 2020, and some of our other affiliates have indicated that they have opened and will either continue, or begin, to open theaters as legal restrictions ease.
-However, we cannot predict when all of our theaters will reopen, what type of restrictions may be in place once theaters reopen, when large audiences will feel comfortable returning to movie theaters or if theaters will eventually need to close again in connection with further social distancing guidelines.
+Following the World Health Organization's declaration of the COVID-19 virus as a pandemic, the United States' government and other state and local governments issued precautionary restrictions on travel, public gatherings and other events and issued social distancing guidelines.
+Beginning in mid-March 2020, each of our founding members and all of our network affiliates announced that their theaters would be temporarily closed and almost all of the theaters within our network remained closed until late August 2020.
+The Company generated no in-theater advertising revenue for the approximate six months that the theaters were closed.
+As of the date of this filing, approximately 53% of theaters within our network are open, with 47% remaining closed due to local government mandates or the lack of major motion picture releases.
+Many of the open theaters are operating at reduced hours and offering a limited number of movie showtimes and attendance has not returned to historical levels.

-Several major motion picture releases were delayed until later in 2020 or 2021 and a few studios shortened the "release window" between the release of motion pictures in theaters and an alternative delivery method or released motion pictures directly to alternative delivery methods bypassing the theater entirely.
-The COVID-19 Pandemic has also adversely affected film production and may adversely affect the pipeline of feature films available in the short or long term.
+A number of major motion picture releases were delayed until later in 2020 or 2021 and a few studios shortened the "release window" between the release of motion pictures in theaters and an alternative delivery method or released motion pictures directly to alternative delivery methods bypassing the theater entirely and this may continue during the COVID-19 Pandemic and after it has subsided.